How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Powerful Short Story Examples

-1: The Tell-Tale Heart by Edgar Allan Poe
+1: The Tell-Tale Heart

-A classic horror short story of murder and madness, this tale about a murderer’s fight for sanity keeps the reader in suspense until the end.
 Adapted countless times across every medium, it is as captivating today as the day it was written.

-2: The Lottery by Shirley Jackson
+2: The Lottery

-A gripping thriller, this story tells of a small American farming town where once per year, a citizen is chosen at random to be stoned to death to ensure a bountiful crop.
-Retold on radio, TV, and film, it is a short story that endures as much as it makes the audience think.
+The Lottery by Shirley Jackson is a gripping thriller that tells the story of a small American farming town where once per year, a citizen is chosen at random to be stoned to death to ensure a bountiful crop.

 3: Three-Ten to Yuma by Elmore Leonard

-A great example of a period or historical fiction short story, this tale is about a deputy marshal escorting a captured train robber to face trial for his crimes, only to be ambushed as they wait for the train to take them there.
-Much loved, it is one of the few Westerns adapted to the big screen twice ( as 3:10 to Yuma in 1957 and 2007).
+Three-Ten to Yuma by Elmore Leonard is a great example of a period or historical fiction short story.
+This story is about a deputy marshal who escorts a captured train robber to face trial for his crimes.
+Unfortunately, they are ambushed as they wait for the train to take them to the trial.

 Whether it’s for a creative writing class or pleasure, challenge yourself by putting pen to paper and following the steps outlined above.
 You never know what gems may lie in the depths of your imagination!